What does it mean to have perks?

 It's all very well and good having perks, but why would anyone want to introduce them to their company?
 To understand the meaning of perks, we must look at why they exist.
-A company introduces perks for one, some or all of the below reasons:
+By offering the perks employees want, a company can:

 This list proves that benefits benefit (sorry) the employees and company alike.
 Let's look at what they mean to both parties in their entirety.

 The meaning of perks is slightly more crucial for the employee.
 They are, after all, the ones who will be reaping the benefits.
 For the employee, perks mean a broader range of skills and for the savvy people amongst your workforce, they'll use the employee discounts and activities you offer to make the most out of their time at the company.

 Through team building and group activities, employees should begin to actually become friends with those they work with, not just those who are in close proximity, like team members and desk buddies.
 Strong work connections have a key correlation with workplace retention.
 Building a network gives employees a dual support system, one that can help them in their work and personal life.
 Those of us who have been lucky enough to go to work with our best friends know how good this feels, so much so that work doesn't feel like work at all.

 Perks can also be a great way to reward employees.
 Through an employee recognition scheme, companies have found that introducing a little friendly competition through polls not only identifies star employees, but highlights achievements that are often overlooked and champions them.
 This undoubtedly makes employees feel appreciated and will endeavour to do more for the business, especially if they lost out to someone.
 This means employee recognition benefits both the employee and the business.

 Why would a company offer perks?